dbzocchi/OU_Dataplotter/index.md

 ## How to use Dataplotter

-In Chrome or Edge(2019 Edition based on Chromium)
+In Chrome or Microsoft Edge (2019 Edition based on Chromium)

 ```markdown
 1. Navigate to https://dbzocchi.github.io/OU_Plotters/Dataplotter/